DotNet2Web/CsvCore/README.md

 ### What's so special about that?

-No hassle, no fuss, no complexity but straight out of the box a working, CsvCoreReader and CsvCoreWriter
+No hassle, no fuss, no complexity but straight out of the box a working, CsvCoreReader and CsvCoreWriter.

+Please be patient with me when using the library, I am still working on it and adding new features.
+If you have suggestions or issue please create an issue on GitHub or contact me directly.

 ### Who created this?
 My name is Tino Klijn, and I'm a tech lead in the .NET environment.